cosmo-gb/dense_nn/README.md

-# dense_nn
+# Neural Network from scratch
-dense neural network from scratch
+Implementation of a fully connected neural network from scratch.
+I reached 99% accuracy on MNIST data.